FREQUENTLY ASKED QUESTIONS ABOUT RAPPEL MAUI, ANSWERED

 WHAT IS YOUR TOUR LIKE?

 The Rappel Maui tour is a fun and active experience for anyone over 10 who wants to experience the excitement and beauty of Maui’s rainforest and waterfalls through the sport of canyoneering.
 It’s a recreational tour that requires no previous climbing or rappelling experience.
 Follow these links for more about what it’s like, who can join us, when tours run, and how to book.
-Of course, you can always call us for information at 808-445-6407 between 7 AM and 7 PM, every day of the year.
+Of course, you can always call with your questions about Rappel Maui at 808-445-6407 between 7 AM and 7 PM, every day of the year.

 IS THERE A DIFFERENCE BETWEEN MAKING MY RESERVATION ONLINE OR OVER THE PHONE?